Products

 Unwanted noise during the operation of a power supply or other electrical or electronic equipment.

-It is the fast charging battery system to speed up charging time.
-For this case, the designer must be expert and use high technology in controlling charging system so battery does not damage.
+This refers to a fast battery charging system designed to reduce charging time.
+In such cases, the designer must be highly skilled and employ advanced technology in controlling the charging system to prevent battery damage.

-A battery charging scheme suitable for UPS batteries, designed to maximise battery life.
+A battery charging scheme suitable for UPS batteries, designed to maximize battery life.

 • Frequency

-The number of completed cycles in one second.
-It is defined as Hertz (Hz).
-It exists 50 or 60 Hz power system in the world.
+The number of completed cycles in one second, defined as Hertz (Hz).
+Power systems operate at either 50 or 60 Hz worldwide.

-Two circuits are 'galvanically' isolated if their only connection is a transformer coupling.
-A standard transformer based UPS design typically does not have galvanic isolation because the neutral line passes from the input via the static bypass switch to the output.
+Two circuits are considered 'galvanically' isolated if their only connection is a transformer coupling.
+A standard transformer-based UPS design typically lacks galvanic isolation because the neutral line passes from the input, through the static bypass switch, to the output.

 • Generator

-A standby generator is a back-up electrical system that operates automatically.
-Within seconds of a utility outage an automatic transfer switch senses the power loss, commands the generator to start and then transfers the electrical load to the generator.
+A standby generator is a backup electrical system that operates automatically.
+Within seconds of a utility outage, an automatic transfer switch senses the power loss, commands the generator to start, and then transfers the electrical load to the generator.
 The standby generator begins supplying power to the circuits.
 After utility power returns, the automatic transfer switch transfers the electrical load back to the utility and signals the standby generator to shut off.
-It then returns to standby mode where it awaits the next outage.
-To ensure a proper response to an outage, a standby generator runs weekly self-tests.
-Most units run on diesel, natural gas or liquid propane gas.
+It then returns to standby mode, awaiting the next outage.
+To ensure proper response to an outage, a standby generator runs weekly self-tests.
+Most units run on diesel, natural gas, or liquid propane gas.

 Distortion of an electrical sine wave caused by the power supplies of certain electronic devices.
-A mathematical representation of a distortion of a pure sine waveform.
+It can be mathematically represented as a distortion of a pure sine waveform.

 • Hot-swappable Batteries

-Allow the user to easily exchange UPS batteries without turning off the UPS.
+Allows users to easily replace UPS batteries without powering down the UPS.

 • Input Power Cord

-The current drawn by any electrical device when power is initially applied.
+The current drawn by an electrical device when power is initially applied.
 Computer equipment typically draws an inrush current of three to ten times the nominal operating value.

 • Inverter